Hippolyta

-In Classical Greek mythology, Hippolyta, or Hippolyte (/hɪˈpɒlɪtə/; Ἱππολύτη Hippolytē) was a daughter of Ares and Otrera, queen of the Amazons, and a sister of Antiope and Melanippe.
-She wore her father Ares' zoster, the Greek word found in the Iliad and elsewhere meaning "war belt."
-Some traditional English translations have preferred the more feminine-sounding "girdle."
+In Greek mythology, Hippolyta, or Hippolyte (/hɪˈpɒlɪtə/; Ἱππολύτη Hippolytē), was a daughter of Ares and Otrera, queen of the Amazons, and a sister of Antiope and Melanippe.
+She wore her father Ares' zoster, the Greek word found in the Iliad and elsewhere meaning "war belt".
+Some English translations prefer "girdle".
 Hippolyta figures prominently in the myths of both Heracles and Theseus.
-The myths about her are varied enough that they may therefore be about several different women.

-The name Hippolyta comes from Greek roots meaning "horse" and "let loose."
+The myths about her are so varied it is thought that they may be about different women.
+The name Hippolyta translates as "she who unleashes the horses", deriving from two Greek roots meaning "horse" and "let loose".